jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 math: true
 ---

-I lost some weight recently by eating a bit less.
+I lost some weight recently.
 I tracked my weight and food intake with MyFitnessPal over a 3 month period and tried to hit a fixed caloric deficit, such that weight loss would be -0.5 kg / week.
-In order to set a caloric target with such a deficit, one needs to know first how much is burned on a daily basis: the Total Daily Energy Expenditure (TDEE).
+In order to set the caloric target, one needs to know first how much is burned on a daily basis: the Total Daily Energy Expenditure (TDEE).
 The way this is calculated in tools such as MyFitnessPal is as follows: calculate Basal Metabolic Rate (BMR) and multiply that by an activity level, typically 1.2 (couch potato) to 1.5 (highly active).
-It basically acts as a fudge factor — a term I will be using hereon out.
+It basically acts as a fudge factor.

 I figured: instead of using an estimated self-reported fudge factor, why not infer it from data?
-Start with a best guess, then make small corrections to get closer to the desired -0.5 kg / week.
-This idea is not new, of course, but I haven't seen it done by accounting for uncertainty.
-Of which there is a lot: body weight measurements fluctuate from day to day, self-reported calories are often inaccurate and incomplete, etc. Uncertainty is useful, because it will allow me to be conservative if there is a large uncertainty.
-This could prevent undesired muscle loss.
+This idea is not new, of course, but I haven't seen it done by accounting for uncertainty in the measurements and propagating that to the fudge factor.

 ```python
 import glob